 Consciously developing an inclusive and diverse workforce is more than just a social responsibility — it’s a business imperative.
 A recent McKinsey study found that companies with diverse employees performed better than their industry average, and the HRC has reported that productivity is compromised when employees don’t bring their authentic selves to work.
 That was certainly the case for me.
 Now, I serve on the leadership committee for U.S. Bank’s internal LGBT business resource group as well as on the HRC’s national board of governors — both of which have helped me comfortably marry my true and work selves.

 My coming out story in 2011 was rooted in a desire to eliminate a lot of unhealthy stress and to honor the good things in my life despite the fear.
 Years later, coming out is still a daily occurrence when meeting new coworkers, going to the doctor, working out at the gym and even ordering coffee — all places where I’ve been asked about my personal life, weekend plans or significant other.

 Someone once told me that coming out is an act of service, insisting that we owe it to ourselves and our communities to be who we are and live life with authenticity and truth.
 Coming out, however, takes more than an internal choice.
 It takes a welcoming community of friends, family and colleagues.

 At U.S. Bank, we draw strength from diversity.
 I’m proud of our “Best Place to Work for LGBT Equality” recognition and our commitment to making sure all of our employees feel valued and welcome.

-Ann Dyste is a Minneapolis-based assistant vice president and LGBT strategy manager for U.S. Bank.
+Ann Dyste is a Minneapolis-based employee at U.S. Bank.